 For runners, shoes are an incredibly important piece of equipment.
-Tons of factors must be considered when deciding on your ideal running shoes, just one of which is the weather in your area.
+Tons of factors must be considered when deciding on your ideal running shoes, just one of which is the weather in your area, and consequently, you can clean your running shoes.
 During the winter, you likely favoured warm, waterproof shoes that were probably a little on the heavy side.
 They can take a few months off.

 Spring and summer call for lighter, cooler, more breathable shoes.
 Features like mesh vents will help keep your feet cool and prevent overheating.
 Be mindful of the fit as well, since the heat can increase the risk of skin irritation and blisters.
 A properly fitting shoe, though, will prevent this issue.

 Of course, there's also a chance you've spent the past few months in the shelter of your treadmill.
 If that's the case, things like waterproofing and isolation won't be an issue.
 Running on a treadmill, though, generally means your stride length and foot placement will be different than when you're running outside.
 An outdoor run will also place greater impact forces on your joints, meaning you'll probably need more cushion in your summer shoes than what you've been using on the treadmill.

 But good shoes are only part of the footwear equation.
 Although they tend to be overlooked, your socks are also important.
 When running outside in the heat, make sure your socks are tight and comfortable to prevent skin irritation.
 Opt for moisture-wicking fabrics with vents around your arches to further fight the heat and keep your feet cool.